Strategy 1 – Patience is key when helping those with dyspraxia!

 Strategy 3 – Make sure you support ideation

 Ideation is often the forgotten part of dyspraxia.
-When children have difficulties they often struggle to get started.
+When children have difficulties with ideation, they often struggle to get started.
 They are often the ones that follow rather than lead.
 This is because following is much easier for them than coming up with the idea.
 So, for these individuals it is important that they are given extra opportunities, and more encouragement, to think about ideas.

 Sometimes you need to really look out for children who struggle with ideation as they are great followers.
 So, they can easily be missed as they watch others and copy.
 However, they will struggle when put into situations where they need to think of the idea.
 This could be for creative writing, art or even self-occupying their time.
+They might mask their difficulties in larger groups, especially if they have a lot of siblings around them!
+So keep an eye out.